xinpengthk/MaxScale/Documentation/Routers/SchemaRouter.md

 error about database rights instead of a missing database.

 * Prepared statement support is limited.
 PREPARE, EXECUTE and DEALLOCATE are routed to the correct backend.
-EXECUTE IMMEADIATE is not supported.
+EXECUTE IMMEADIATE is routed to the first available backend and may give wront results.

 * `SHOW DATABASES` is handled by the router instead of routed to a server.
 The router only answers correctly to the basic version of the query.
 Any modifiers such as `LIKE` are ignored.

 * `SHOW TABLES` is routed to the server with the current database.
 If using table-level sharding, the results will be incomplete.
+Similarly, `SHOW TABLES FROM db1` is routed to the server with database `db1`, ignoring table sharding.
 Use `SHOW SHARDS` to get results from the router itself.

+* `USE db1` is routed to the server with `db1`.
+If the database is divided to multiple servers, only one server will get the command.

 ## Examples